Feb

 Complement-Mediated Injury in Cold Agglutinin Disease.
 This schematic focuses on the downstream complement-mediated phase of cold agglutinin disease, emphasizing C3 opsonization and hepatic clearance.
 It does not depict clonal evolution, antibody generation, or thermal amplitude, which are addressed earlier.

-In CAD, complement activation is the dominant effector of red cell injury.
-IgM binding rapidly activates the classical complement pathway, leading to deposition of C3b on the red blood cell surface.
-Cells heavily opsonized with C3b are cleared predominantly by hepatic macrophages, producing extravascular hemolysis.
-However, in many red cells complement activation is incomplete or self-limited: surface-bound C3b is rapidly degraded to C3d, which is no longer efficiently recognized by hepatic macrophage receptors.
-These C3d-coated red cells survive in the circulation, even in the presence of ongoing complement activity.
+Complement activation, however, does not have the same outcome on every red cell.
+In some cells, complement activation is incomplete or self-limited: surface-bound C3b is degraded to C3d, which is no longer efficiently recognized by hepatic macrophage receptors.
+These C3d-coated red cells may therefore remain in circulation despite evidence of complement activation.
 This balance between clearance and survival helps explain why anemia in CAD is often moderate rather than profound.

 Key features of hemolysis in CAD:16